emir4169/hueprism/README.md

 # Documentation
-Every pixel is an instruction, it is read from left to right.
+Every pixel of an image is an instruction, The instruction type of each pixel is defined by its Blue channel. the image is read from left to right.

 R: Input 1

 G: Input 2